Boundedness of polarized log Calabi-Yau fibrations with bounded bases: Introduction

-{\textbf{\sffamily{Sketch of some proofs.}}} We sketch the proofs of some selected results, starting with Theorem \ref{thm: finite coeff bdd in codim 1}.
-Given a $(d,\Phi,v,r,\epsilon)$-polarized log Calabi-Yau fibration $f:(X,B),A \to (Z,H)$, we note that the base $Z$ is bounded by assumption, and the general fiber $(F,B_F)$ of $f$ is also bounded by \cite{birkarGeometryPolarisedVarieties2023}.
-A natural idea is that if there exists a good moduli space $\M^{CY}$ for the general fiber $(F,B_F)$, and we can bound the rational map $Z \dashrightarrow \M^{CY}$, then we may recover the total space $(X,B)$ up to birational equivalence.
-However, such a good moduli space for log Calabi-Yau pairs has not been established.
-Alternatively, we use Birkar's strongly embedded fine moduli space $\cS$ for the polarized log Calabi-Yau pairs \cite{birkarModuliAlgebraicVarieties2022,birkarGeometryPolarisedVarieties2023}.
-Since $\cS$ also parametrizes the polarizations, the universal family $(\cX,\cB)\to \cS$ is not necessarily of maximal variation.
-We apply \cite{ambroModuliBdivisorLctrivial2005} to obtain a new family $(\cX^!,\cB^!)\to \cS^!$ of maximal variation.
-Then, up to a generically finite cover, we can bound the map $Z\dashrightarrow \cS^!$.
+{\textbf{\sffamily{Sketch of proof.}}} We sketch the proofs of our main theorems, starting with Theorem \ref{thm: finite coeff bdd in codim 1}.
+Given a $(d,\Phi,v,r,\epsilon)$-polarized log Calabi--Yau fibration $f:((X,B),A) \to (Z,H)$, note that the base $Z$ is bounded by assumption and the general fiber $((F,B_F),A_F)$ is bounded by \cite[Corollary 1.6]{birkarGeometryPolarisedVarieties2023}.
+We study the induced rational map from $Z$ to a ``moduli space'' of the general fibers.
+For this purpose, we use the strongly embedded fine moduli space $\cS$ of polarized log Calabi--Yau pairs constructed in \cite{birkarModuliAlgebraicVarieties2022,birkarGeometryPolarisedVarieties2023}.
+Since $\cS$ also parametrizes the polarizations, the universal family $(\cX,\cB)\to \cS$ is not necessarily of maximal variation, and the rational map $Z\dashrightarrow \cS$ is not necessarily bounded.
+Applying \cite{ambroModuliBdivisorLctrivial2005}, we obtain a new family $(\cX^!,\cB^!)\to \cS^!$ of maximal variation with $\mathbf{b}$-nef and big moduli part $\bm{\cM}^!$.
+Therefore, since the moduli part $\M_Z$ of $f:(X,B)\to Z$ is controlled by $H$, a volume argument shows that, up to a generically finite cover, the map $Z \dashrightarrow \cS^!$ is bounded; see Theorem~\ref{moduli map is bounded}.

-Since we only bound $\vol(A|_F)$, after adding to $A$ the pullback of a very ample divisor on the base, the assumption remains unchanged.
-Hence, $A$ does not help in bounding certain volume on the total space $X$.
-To circumvent this issue, we construct another polarization $L$ on $X$ coming from $\cS^!$, such that $L$ encodes the numerical information of $A$ over the generic point of $Z$.